 How to get to the Blue Mountains by car?

 If you don’t mind a long picturesque drive, the best way of getting to the Blue Mountains is undoubtedly by car.
-Depending on the exact village or town that you are visiting, it might take you around 90 to 120 minutes.
+Depending on the exact village or town that you are visiting, it might take you around 90 to 120 minutes from the center of Sydney.

 Most drivers choose to enter Blue Mountains through Lapstone, which is an hour drive away from Sydney.
 It should be known that the M4 Motorway which starts at Strathfield will take you directly towards Lapstone, and from there onwards, into the Blue Mountains.